Symmetry invariance of conservation laws of partial differential equations: Main results

 modulo a trivial term $-D_t\Theta^i+D_j\Gamma^{ij}$, where $f(t,x,u,\p u,\p^2 u,\ldots)$, $g^\alpha(t,x,u,\p u,\p^2 u,\ldots)$ and $h(t,x,u,\p u,\p^2 u,\ldots)$ are arbitrary differential functions. \end{lem}

-As first shown in \Ref{AncBlu96,AncBlu97}, the identity \eqref{frechetid} yields a conserved current when $f=G^a$, $g=P^\alpha$, $h=Q_a$, where $P^\alpha$ is the characteristic of an infinitesimal symmetry \eqref{symmchar} and $Q_a$ is an adjoint-symmetry, which satisfy $(\delta_P G)^a|_\E=0$ and $(\delta_Q^* G)_\alpha|_\E=0$.
+As shown independently in \Ref{Cav,Lun,Zha86,AncBlu96,AncBlu97}, the identity \eqref{frechetid} yields a conserved current when $f=G^a$, $g=P^\alpha$, $h=Q_a$, where $P^\alpha$ is the characteristic of an infinitesimal symmetry \eqref{symmchar} and $Q_a$ is an adjoint-symmetry, which satisfy $(\delta_P G)^a|_\E=0$ and $(\delta_Q^* G)_\alpha|_\E=0$.
 Note, by \lemref{hadamard}, it follows that